Hot-Air Balloons & Pilot Bios

 Shawn has placed in the top 10 for the last several years, placing #7 in 2016, #4 in 2015, #5 in 2014, #7 in 2013, #8 in 2012 and #3 in 2011 in the hot-air balloon competitions.

 Eric Reeder is from Ravenna, Michigan.
 He, his wife Amy and two children, Chloe & Owen, love to do ballooning as a family.
 Eric has been around ballooning his entire life, spending many years crewing for close family friends Doug & Karen Mills.
 He was even able to spend a month ballooning in Africa with the Mills family in 1999.
 After many years of loving the sport he finally decided it was his time and got his Private Balloon Pilot License in 2014.
-We have since spent the past 2 1/2 years taking friends and family up in our beautiful Freedom Balloon.
-Eric loves sharing his passion for ballooning with others and we are honored and look forward to our first time flying at the Battle Creek Hot-Air Balloon Championships.
-He will be flying his Freedom Balloon.
+We have since spent the past 3 1/2 years taking friends and family up in our beautiful balloon.
+Eric loves sharing his passion for ballooning with others and we are honored and look forward to our 2nd time flying at the Battle Creek Hot-Air Balloon Championships.
+He will be flying a brand new balloon this year called Mezmerized Balloon.

 Daniel Reusch is from Peoria, Illinois and will be participating in his 3rd Battle Creek Field of Flight Hot-Air Balloon Competition.
-He has been a licensed hot-air balloon pilot since 2005 and has logged over 272 pilot-in-command hours.
+He has been a licensed hot-air balloon pilot since 2005.
 When Daniel is not flying his balloon he is employed as a Technician for an Engineering Company.
-This year he will be flying his new balloon called Sub Divo.
+This year he will be flying his balloon called Sub Divo.
 His previous balloon was Why Knot.

 Chris Smart, also known as CCD (Chris Can Do), is from Huntington, Indiana.
-Chris returns to Battle Creek for his 5th year flying his Dream Racer Balloon with the Blu Fish Consulting banner.
-He got into hot-air ballooning as a family hobby, and for the love of flight over 24 years ago.
-He has logged over 1400 pilot-in-command hours, and just as many fond memories.
+Chris returns to Battle Creek for his 6th year flying his Dream Racer Balloon with the Blu Fish Consulting banner.
+He got into hot-air ballooning as a family hobby, and for the love of flight over 25 years ago.
+He has many fond memories from hot-air ballooning.
 He loves flying with his brothers from other mothers, as they are all Top Dogs in his eyes.

 Susan Stamats is from Cedar Rapids, Iowa.
 She saw a hot-air balloon and then she was hooked.
 She now has been a licensed balloon pilot since 1986.
 Susan flies the "Alley Cat" balloon.
 She has participated in every event at the Battle Creek Field of Flight Hot-Air Balloon Competitions except one.
 She says her balloon crew is the Best in the World!